-- Green channel: exempts examination of documents and review of merchandise, and the release usually occurs in about a day. - Yellow channel: only the review of records is required, and the release of merchandise takes place in about 2 days. - Red channel: in addition to a review of documents, merchandise must be physically examined, and the release of the product takes place in about 4 days. - Gray channel: this is a special customs control channel, and it may take more than 60 days after parameterization.
+- Green channel: exempts examination of documents and review of merchandise, and the release usually occurs in about a day. - Yellow channel: only the review of records is required, and the release of merchandise takes place in about 2 days. - Red channel: in addition to a review of documents, merchandise must go through physical examination, and then the release of the product takes place in about 4 days. - Gray channel: this is a special customs control channel, and it may take more than 60 days after parameterization.